deen

 Relaunch of myFOTO

-In 2020, the "old" own brand myFOTO will shine in a new light.
-It will have a completely new and modern web presence and will also be ideally suited for mobile use.
+In 2020, the "old" own brand myFOTO shone in a new light.
+It was given a completely new and modern web presence and was also be ideally suited for mobile use.

-ORWO Net is currently pursuing two major sales approaches: direct consumer business through its own brands PixelNet, Foto Quelle, Photo Dose and myFOTO, and a white label full-service partnership through the Wolfen based company, which produces for major customers such as drugstore chains and well-known trade brands, supplying their end customers both nationally and in selected European countries.
+ORWO Net is currently pursuing three major sales approaches: direct consumer business through its own brands ORWO and Photo Dose, and a white label full-service partnership through the Wolfen based company, which produces for major customers such as drugstore chains and well-known trade brands, supplying their end customers both nationally and in selected European countries.
+ORWO Net is also active in the B2B sector as a producer for well-known companies.

-Using market-leading manufacturing technologies, customised photo calendars, photo books, digital and analogue photo prints, posters, cards and numerous innovative printed products for the gift and decoration sector are produced.
-The latest developments by ORWO Net include photo books with integrated videos.
+Using market-leading manufacturing technologies, customised photo calendars, photo books, photo prints, posters, cards, wall decorations and numerous innovative printing and engraving products for the gift and decoration sector are produced.

 Currently, ORWO Net is one of the largest German photo finish and printing companies and it continues to expand.